 Complex question: How does my company’s brand identity and loyalty play into a viewer’s experience when watching my commercial?
 Potential solution: eye tracking, facial expression analysis, EDA, EEG, self-report, implicit association testing.

 The general rule is that the more complex and abstract the behavior, the more biosensors (and the more sources of data) you should have.
 However, this makes the interpretation of that data increasingly difficult.
 This is where machine learning can come in.

-One great example of a complex variable is mental workload, an important concept in human factors research (which I covered in a previous blog post here).
+One great example of a complex variable is mental workload, an important concept in human factors research (read more about mental workload and how to measure it here).
 In summary, there is no single operational definition of mental workload; the concept of workload is multidimensional and nuanced, involving an interaction between the objective nature of a task and the subjective experience of the human doing the task.

 In addition, the measures used to define mental workload often differ depending on the nature of the task and which measures have been shown to be suitable through previous research.
 This makes the measurement of cognitive workload a particularly gnarly problem with biosensors.
 However, for these exact same reasons, cognitive workload is prime pickings for the use of machine learning algorithms.
 Unsupervised algorithms in particular have the highest likelihood of picking out patterns and associations in apparently disparate datasets.
 Thus, it is possible to create your own operational definition of mental workload, given the data that you have already collected for your specific use case.

 Human brains are difficult to measure “in real life”.
 Behavior must often be used as a proxy for physiological processes.
 Fortunately, a common use of biosensor data is as “ground truth data”.